List of Logical

 and correct simply because it has "always" been that way, because people have "always" thought that way, or because it

 continues to serve one particular group very well.
 A corrupted argument from

 ethos (that of past generations).
 (E.g., "In America, women have always been

 paid less, so let's not mess with long-standing tradition.").
-The
+See

 non-polluting energy sources would bankrupt American

 industry," or "Doctor, that's wrong!
 I can't have

 terminal cancer, because if I did that'd mean that I